ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

 that's hard and boring to do mechanically, so let's do it a little informally.

-The two triple templates cover the most area, so we'll start with all the points in trapezoid at which they intersect.
+The two triple templates cover the most area, so we'll start with all the points in the trapezoid at which they intersect.
 Then we'll subtract each of the points spanned by a suspension bridge.

 <script type="application/json">